abelsonlive/hiR/updateGuide.md

     Collate:
         'funcion1.R'
         'funtion2.R'
+        'add.R'
     ```
 6. Navigate to the pacakge's parent directory and run this in the command line:
     ```
     $R CMD check hiR
     ```
 7. OPTIONAL: now build the package and push to cran
     ```
     $R CMD build hiR
     $ftp -u ftp://cran.r-projects.org/incoming/ hiR_0.1.targz
     ```
 8. OR: locate the "hiR.Rcheck" folder in the package's parent directory, open this folder, move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder, and overwite if they exist there already.
 9. Now push these updates to git, e.g:
     ```
     $cd hiR
     $cd git add .
     $git commit -m "my commit"
     $git push
     ```

-10. Now reinstall the package using devtools::install_github:
+10. Finally, reinstall the package using devtools::install_github:
     ```
     library("devtools")
     install_github("hiR", "hinstitute")
     library("hiR")
     help(package="hiR")
     ```
 _WARNING: if you install the package twice in the same R Session the manual will break.
 Simply restart R to fix this issue_